-With that said, the benefits of hybrid working are still many, and if remote working is combined with office work, as in hybrid working, these things do not need to cause any issues.
+With that said, the benefits of hybrid work are still many, and if remote work is combined with office work, as in hybrid working, these things do not need to cause any issues.

 What to think about when implementing hybrid working.